 Learning and Research

-A multicentred randomised trial to compare 1-stage with 2-stage revision surgery for prosthetic hip joint infection
+A multicentre randomised trial to compare 1-stage with 2-stage revision surgery for prosthetic hip joint infection

-The aim of this project is to determine if there is any difference in patient reported outcomes (pain, stiffness or physical function) after 1-stage or 2-stage revision hip surgery for prosthetic joint infection (PJI).
+The aim of this study is to determine if there is any difference in patient-reported outcomes (pain, stiffness or physical function) after 1-stage or 2-stage revision hip surgery for prosthetic joint infection (PJI).